 The Certificate in Catholic Theology is a non-accredited program designed to introduce the scriptural and theological foundations of the Catholic Faith.
-This certificate provides a basic summary of the subjects of Scripture, Church History, Moral Theology, Liturgy, and Doctrine, and is intended for those who desire to enrich their basic knowledge of the Catholic Faith, without anticipating any formal work or ministry in a parish setting.
+It is intended for those who desire to enrich their basic knowledge of the Catholic faith without anticipating any formal work or ministry in a parish setting.
+This program assumes no prior undergraduate experience and is an excellent option for those looking for an introductory course of studies.